 The Pennsylvania Nursing Workforce Coalition (PA-NWC) works to ensure nurses across the Commonwealth have the resources, professional development, and partnerships they need to thrive from education and transition to practice through leadership and retention.

 Every contribution, no matter the size, directly supports efforts that empower nurses and improve the health of the communities they serve.
+Together, we can build a healthier Pennsylvania through nursing.

 The Pennsylvania Nursing Workforce Coalition (PA-NWC) has been busy this past fiscal year, and we are excited to show the impact of our programs on Pennsylvania's nursing workforce!
 We are pleased to share with you our first Fiscal Year Impact Report, which can be shared with your networks.